BlueCyro/FourierForge/README.md

 ### In-game usage

-If you're not a developer, you can skip this section and just drop your FFT stream into a pre-made visualizer of your choice.
-In fact, you can use an example I've made myself by copying [this link](neosrec:///U-Cyro/R-83292499-ad47-4422-9c6b-6419ddbf5276) into your neos window and saving the public folder.

-Continuing however, by default each audio stream does not have a variable space, but contains dynamic variables.
+By default each audio stream does not have a variable space, but contains dynamic variables.
 Once you've placed the stream in a dynamic vriable space you can then access the FFT values by using dynamic references (e.g. `DynamicReferenceVariable` or `DynamicReferenceVariableDriver`) with the type ``IField`1[System.Single]`` and the variable naming scheme of `StreamFFTValue(number)` (ex: `StreamFFTValue27`)

 The reason these are IFields and not raw values is because syncing so many values through a dynamic variable space is very taxing, and this helps alleviate a lot of the overhead.
 If you're looking to drive a field based on one of these values.
 You can use a `DynamicReferenceVariableDriver` and point it at the source of a `ValueCopy` to drive a value with it.

 To access band monitors (for more simplified visualizations), you can use more conventional dynamic references of just a float with the naming scheme of `FFTBand(number)` (ex: `FFTBand0` for sub-bass values).
-A reference for the indices of each band can be found [here](FileLink.txt).
+A reference for the indices of each band can be found [here](BandMonitorReference.txt).

 Auxiliary information about the FFT stream can be accessed through the following dynamic variables: